About DAYBUE®

 • Caregivers evaluated 45 items on the RSBQ.
 Each item was scored as not true (0), somewhat or sometimes true (1), or very true or often true (2)

-• Researchers looked at the change in average RSBQ total score from the start of the study to measure how DAYBUE impacted the signs and symptoms of Rett at Week 12 when compared to patients receiving placebo
+• Researchers looked at the change in average RSBQ total score from the start of the study to measure how DAYBUE impacted the symptoms of Rett at Week 12 when compared to patients receiving placebo

 At 12 weeks, caregivers observed:

-in the signs and symptoms of Rett syndrome as measured by average change in RSBQ
+Significant improvements in the symptoms of Rett syndrome as measured by average change in RSBQ total score with DAYBUE vs placebo

 • At 12 weeks, the group of patients receiving DAYBUE (n=76) saw a decrease of 4.9 in average RSBQ total score from the start of the study when compared with a decrease of 1.7 in the placebo group (n=85), meaning an improvement in Rett symptoms